mcv-m1-project-2018/Team4/README.md

-# mcv-m1-example-code
+# Team 4

-Introduction to Human and Computer Vision project example code
+Introduction to Human and Computer Vision project code